kallaway/100-days-of-code/log.md

 **Thoughts**: Although I struggled with some of the topics today I didn't let myself get frustrated, took a short break and came back.
 I learned a lot today from my course and youtube videos and stackoverflow for more in depth analysis.
 There are so many great teachers with material out on the web.
 Today was a great day for learning JS!

 ### Day 6: Tuesday, May 14, 2019

+**Today's Progress**: I've continued to work through "The Complete Web Developer in 2019: Zero to Mastery" on Udemy and went through some advanced loops and debugging techniques.
+I also completed the first YDKJS challenge building a program to buy phones/cases until the max budget was hit and then it returned how many phones/cases could be purchased, the purchase price, and how much was left in the bank account.

+**Thoughts**: I had a great time today learning the advanced loops and writing a simple program that took me a couple hours to get where I wanted it.
+It took longer then I thought, but felt good to go through the process and end with a program written cleanly and commented that I was satisfied with.

+### Day 7: Wednesday, May 15, 2019